Wilmette, Illinois: Government

 Wilmette is governed by a village board composed of a Village President and six Trustees.
 The Village operates under the Council-Manager form of government.
 The current Village President, Senta Plunkett, began her second consecutive term in May 2025 and will be barred from serving beyond May 2029.
 Trustees serve four-year terms that are staggered and they are elected at large.
 Half of the Trustees are up for reelection every two years.
 Elections for both Trustees and the Village President are held every two years in April proceeding major federal elections.

 Residents have the opportunity to witness board meetings in-person at Village Hall or on Channel 6.

 In 2004, Wilmette was one of the first localities in Illinois to enact a ban on smoking in all public spaces, including bars and restaurants.
 Also that year, the village government prosecuted a local resident for violating the town's handgun ban when he shot a burglar inside his house.
 The handgun ban was enacted in direct response to an incident in 1988 when Laurie Dann opened fire on a classroom full of children in neighboring Winnetka; it was repealed in 2008 after the U.S. Supreme Court struck down a similar ban in Washington, D.C.

-Senta Plunkett is the village president.
+Senta Plunkett was first elected as village president in 2021 and is currently serving her second term until 2029.

 Education

 For grade school education, Wilmette is served by Wilmette Public Schools District 39 which includes elementary schools (grades K–4) Central, Harper, McKenzie, and Romona, Highcrest Middle School (grades 5 and 6), and Wilmette Junior High School (grades 7 and 8).
+Central Elementary School and Romona Elementary School were recipients of the National Blue Ribbon award bestowed by the U.S. Department of Education.
 Marie Murphy School, also located in Wilmette, is part of Avoca School District 37.
 It has the longest school day in the state of Illinois.

 Saints JFX School, St. Francis Xavier Campus (K-8) is a parochial elementary school in the area.
 Other private schools in Wilmette include the Ronald Knox Montessori School (Pre-K to K) and Baker Demonstration School (Pre-K to 8).

 For public secondary or high school education, serving grades 9 to 12, Wilmette students attend New Trier High School.
 High school freshmen attend classes at the Northfield campus while other grades attend the Winnetka campus.
 Wilmette is also home to Catholic high schools Loyola Academy and Regina Dominican High School.

 In 2006, National Louis University closed its former main site, which had 6.5 acre of land, with about 66% in Wilmette and the remainder in Evanston.